-- 1. Use the voter control number provided by your bank, broker or other holder of record: For the 2022 proxy season, an industry technology solution has been agreed upon to improve access to virtual meetings for most beneficial shareholders.
-We expect that most beneficial shareholders will receive a voter control number along with the voting instruction form provided by each beneficial shareholder's bank, broker or other holder of record that will enable such beneficial shareholders to register online to attend, ask questions and vote at the virtual annual meeting.
-If you receive a voter control number from your bank, broker or other holder of record, in order to attend the online-only virtual meeting, please use the website set forth above and the voter control number that you receive from such intermediary to log-in to the meeting at the date and time set forth above. - Please note, however, that this option is intended to be provided as a convenience to beneficial shareholders and will not be available to all beneficial shareholders because only certain intermediaries provide a voter control number along with the voting instruction form.
+1. Use the voter control number provided by your bank, broker or other holder of record: We expect that most beneficial shareholders will receive a voter control number along with the voting instruction form provided by each beneficial shareholder's bank, broker or other holder of record that will enable such beneficial shareholders to register online to attend, ask questions and vote at the virtual annual meeting.
+If you receive a voter control number from your bank, broker or other holder of record, in order to attend the online-only virtual meeting, please use the website set forth above and the voter control number that you receive from such intermediary to log-in to the meeting at the date and time set forth above.

+Please note, however, that this option is intended to be provided as a convenience to beneficial shareholders and will not be available to all beneficial shareholders because only certain intermediaries provide a voter control number along with the voting instruction form.
 The inability to provide this option to any or all beneficial shareholders in no way impacts the validity of the virtual annual meeting.
-All beneficial shareholders, including those who do not receive a voter control number from an intermediary, may choose to obtain a legal proxy as set forth below. - 2.
-Obtain a legal proxy: Register in advance to attend the online-only virtual annual meeting by submitting proof of your proxy power (legal proxy) reflecting your Koppers holdings along with your name and email address to Computershare at the email address provided below.
+All beneficial shareholders, including those who do not receive a voter control number from an intermediary, may choose to obtain a legal proxy as set forth below.

+2. Obtain a legal proxy: Register in advance to attend the online-only virtual annual meeting by submitting proof of your proxy power (legal proxy) reflecting your Koppers holdings along with your name and email address to Computershare at the email address provided below.
 You can obtain a legal proxy by contacting your account representative at the bank, broker or other holder of record that holds your shares.

 Requests for registration must be labeled as "Legal Proxy" and be received no later than 5:00 p.m.
-Eastern Daylight Time on Monday, May 2, 2022.
+Eastern Daylight Time on Monday, May 1, 2023.
 You will receive a confirmation of your registration by email with a voter control number after we receive your valid registration materials.
 In order to attend the online-only virtual meeting, please use the website set forth above and the voter control number that you receive to log-in to the meeting at the date and time set forth above.
-Requests for registration should be directed to us by email as follows:

-Forward the email from your broker granting you a legal proxy, or attach a legible photograph of your legal proxy, to legalproxy@computershare.com.
+Requests for registration should be directed to us by forwarding the email from your broker granting you a legal proxy, or attaching a legible photograph of your legal proxy, to legalproxy@computershare.com.